orangenetworkfoundation/ONF-WP/README.md

 Our Mission: To reduce complexity in technology and make real-world, production-ready solutions accessible to the mass public – including students, developers, small businesses, and lifelong learners.
 We aim to empower individuals and communities through practical, reliable, and open-source software.

 ONF-WP is a testament to this mission, designed to simplify a crucial part of the web development workflow.
-Special thanks to Hon.
-Col. Parvati Jangid, President of Orange Network Foundation, for this initiative.
+Special thanks to **[Hon.
+Col. Parvati Jangid](https://www.facebook.com/officialparvati/)**, President of Orange Network Foundation, for this initiative.

 Find out more about our initiatives: [Orange Network Foundation Official Website](https://orangenetwork.foundation).